 How much to save depends on several factors.
 While some personal finance experts recommend saving $1,000, I just don’t think that’s enough.
 If you unexpectedly lose your job, $1,000 likely isn’t enough to cover your bills for even one month.

 I recommend saving at least 3-6 months of expenses.
-If you have a partner who can cover your expenses if you lose your job, you might be able to get away with 3 months.
-If you have inconsistent income or are self-employed, you may want closer to 9-12 months of expenses saved.
+If you have a partner who can cover your expenses if you lose your job, you might be able to get away with three months.
+If you have irregular income or are self-employed, you may want closer to 9-12 months of expenses saved.